-Dear SHS Member of the Class of 2021:
+Dear SHS Member of the Class of 2023:

-You must successfully complete a Capstone Project this year as a graduation requirement.
-The Capstone Project at Shelton High School is a culminating opportunity to demonstrate Shelton High School's Core Values, Beliefs, and Learning Expectations and apply the knowledge you have gained in your years of schooling to a real world experience.
+As a graduation requirement, you must successfully complete a Capstone Project for your mastery-based diploma assessment.
+The Capstone Project at Shelton High School is a culminating opportunity to demonstrate Shelton High School's Core Values, Beliefs, and Learning Expectations and apply the district's Vision of a Graduate to a real world experience.
 This project should encompass an area of particular interest to you.
 However, you must not rely solely on knowledge you already possess but display new learning and growth.
 While we may offer suggestions, the choice of topic is up to you.
 Choose wisely.
 Think about something that you have always wanted to learn more about or become involved in.
 Think about a career opportunity you may want to explore.
 The goals of the Capstone Project are to choose a topic that will deliver a fulfilling, challenging experience and to further prepare you to become a responsible citizen who participates productively in a global society.

 Each project must meet specific guidelines and established deadlines.
 There are three main components to the Capstone Project: 1) minimum 15 hours of field work, 2) a reflection paper, and 3) a presentation.
-You will have the opportunity to turn in your TYPED project proposal for approval by May 16, 2019, to allow for time to work on the annotated bibliography and up to 10 fieldwork hours during the summer.
-If you do not choose this option, you must turn in your TYPED proposal form by Tuesday, September 17th.
+You must submit your project proposal to your Homeroom Google Classroom for approval by June 1st, 2022.
 Upon receiving approval by the Capstone Coordinators, you will work throughout the year researching and learning more about your topic, meeting with your school-approved mentor, and producing your final product.
-Capstone presentations will take place in advisory during the spring.

 There will be many opportunities for you to work both independently and collaboratively on your Capstone Project.
 At various stages, members of the Capstone Committee, advisors, and mentors will provide information and assist you in successfully completing your project.
-Information also will be available the school website and in advisory.
+Information also will be available on the school website, your homeroom Google Classroom, and in advisory.
 The Capstone Project Student Handbook will be an invaluable resource in your Capstone journey.
 It contains timelines, sample forms, explanation of tasks, and a full description of the three major components of the project.
-The Capstone Handbook, proposal form, and other documents can be accessed online.
-Failure to turn in Capstone assignments on time will result in detentions and/or the loss of privileges.
+Failure to turn in Capstone assignments on time will result in detentions and/or the loss of privileges (including but not limited to exemption from midterms and finals).